juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 erase everything and install again.
 Example:
-if you download Windows 8.1 Standard, or Single Languaje or K or N, or KN.
+if you download Windows 8.1 Standard, or Single Language or K or N, or KN.

 legit Windows Activation key stored in most UEFI/Bios will Not work. but is "the same" Windows. call it paranoia. you need to find a special Recovery DVD installer, was $55usd..
-Discontinued, No longer sold.
-also buy an external USB DVD drive for computers without DVD, like HP Stream 7 tablet.
+Discontinued long ago, and No longer sold. also buy an external USB DVD drive for computers without DVD, like HP Stream 7 tablet.